BobAaldering/BOOST_CPP/TUTORIAL.md

 The study on `Boost` has given us an advanced overview of what secret functions C++ can offer when you use `Boost`.

 Although `Boost` is a very difficult topic, with little documentation we hope that we have excited the reader with this tutorial to get started with C++, in combination with CMake, if not with `Boost`.
 It offers many beautiful functionalities for which you can create a simple yet impressive application.

+## References

+The following resources were used during the generation of this entire project.
+It contains both the resources used during the implementation generation for the project, along with various theoretical aspects.
+* Rene Rivera.
+(2007, 1 May).
+Who’s Using Boost?
+From: Boost.org.
+Read on 25 November 21, from https://www.boost.org/users/uses.html
+* Kohlhoff, C. M. K. (2021, 2 March).
+Networking TS compatibility - 1.78.0.
+From: Boost.org.
+Read on 1 December 2021, from https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/net_ts.html
+* Den’s website.
+(2020, 12 May).
+SSL and TLS.
+Read on 1 December 2021, from https://dens.website/tutorials/cpp-asio/ssl-tls
+* Boost Library.
+(2008, 29 September).
+Stack Overflow.
+Read on 4 December 2021, from https://stackoverflow.com/questions/149268/boost-library
+* Parsing Command Line Arguments in C++?
+(2009, 14 May).
+Stack Overflow.
+Read on 5 December 2021, from https://stackoverflow.com/questions/865668/parsing-command-line-arguments-in-c
+* Falco, V. (2016, 21 June).
+WebSocket - 1.78.0.
+Boost.org.
+Read on 5 December 2021, from https://www.boost.org/doc/libs/1_78_0/libs/beast/doc/html/beast/using_websocket.html